Natural Remedies For Asthma & Chronic Breathing Problems

 Natural Nasal Spray & Washes

-Perform routine nasal washes which will clean mucus and irritants from the nose and decrease swelling.
+Do routine nasal washes which will help release mucous and irritants from the nose and decrease swelling.
 Spray and breathe it in 5-6 times per day.

 Things to note when doing a nasal wash: